 The 'System CPU count' display indicates the hardware topology of enabled logical processors in the system on 3 levels:

 Without Hyper-Threading, the number of logical processors is equal to the number of Cores per CPU times the number of physical CPU packages.
 But with Hyper-Threading enabled, the indicated number of logical processors is double the number of physical cores in a system.

 The Pentium and higher CPU families normally operate their L1 cache in Write-Back mode.

 Exceptions are: the Nx586, the Intel Pentium 63/83 ODP (P24T) and the Cyrix 6x86/6x86MX/MII.

 The Nx586 has only Write-Through mode and is indicated as such.

 The P24T can operate in either the Write-Through or Write-Back mode.
 For this CPU, CHKCPU uses a special routine to detect the difference.

 The Cyrix 6x86 series usually operates in Write-Back mode but can be switched to Write-Through mode by enabling CR0 bit 29 (NW - No Write-back).
-CHKCPU checks this bit and displays the L1 cache mode accordingly.
+(Note that the Cyrix MediaGX/GXm has the definition of this NW bit reversed and on this model it is named NW - No Write-Through.)
+CHKCPU checks this NW bit and displays the L1 cache mode accordingly.

 For all other Pentium class CPUs, CHKCPU assumes Write-Back mode.